splunk/public-o11y-docs/apm/apm-use-cases/endpoint-performance.rst

 Alex reviews the endpoints in the Endpoint Performance card
 ================================================================

 Alex opens the dependency map in APM.
-Because the Buttercups Games app uses a monolith architecture, he can't drill down into a component service using the dependency map; so, Alex reviews the Endpoint Performance card and notices there are checkout endpoints listed in the Endpoint Performance card that show a P90 latency of 2+ seconds.
-Alex selects the Endpoint Performance card to get more details about which checkout endpoints are taking longer than 2 seconds.
+Because the Buttercups Games app uses a monolith architecture, they can't drill down into a component service using the dependency map; so, Alex reviews the Endpoint Performance card and notices there are checkout endpoints listed in the Endpoint Performance card that show a P90 latency of 2+ seconds.
 .. _sort-filter-endpoint-performance:

-Alex sorts and filters endpoints in the Endpoint Performance
+Alex sorts and filters endpoints in Endpoint Performance
 ================================================================

+Alex selects the Endpoint Performance card to go to the full Endpoint Performance page to get more details about which checkout endpoints are taking longer than 2 seconds.

-Within Endpoint Performance, Alex sorts the endpoints by P90 Latency so he can quickly see the endpoints with the highest latency.
-He also uses the search to filter to endpoints with /checkout/ in the path.
+Within Endpoint Performance, Alex sorts the endpoints by P90 Latency so they can quickly see the endpoints with the highest latency.
+Alex also uses the search to filter to endpoints with /checkout/ in the path.

 .. _compare-endpoint-performance:

-Alex compares last hour performance from the performance 24 hours previous
+Alex compares the last hour performance to the 24 hours previous
 =============================================================================

-Alex knows there was a release this morning, so they want to compare the performance from the last hour to yesterday.
-So they update the time dropdown to -1h and the select -24h for the comparison so that they can compare the last hour to the same time frame yesterday.
+Alex knows there was a release this morning, so they update the time dropdown to -1h and they select -24h for the comparison so that they can compare the last hour to the same time frame yesterday.

 Alex notices that the checkout/{cardId} endpoint has a 110% increase in P90 latency compared with yesterday.